 This morning my husband admitted he was thankful to say goodbye to 2013.
 He’s the stable one in the family, the glass half-full man who walks steadily by faith through the valleys and the mountaintops.
 If he’s ready to bid the year good-bye, it really was a hard year.

-In fact, that was part of the reason blogging has been so sporadic for me this year, funerals, illnesses, and other heartaches have interfered with my time, my schedule, and my heart many times.
+Blogging has been so sporadic for me this year because funerals, illnesses, and other heartaches interfered with my time, my schedule, and my heart many times.

-However, sorrow and joy always mingle together, so we try hard to remember the times of joy, and grow in grace through our sorrows.
+However, sorrow and joy always mingle together, so we remember the times of joy, and grow in grace through our sorrows.

 A look back to a time of discouragement.
 I was flying home to a beloved family, but leaving behind an Innocent Man who had been sentenced to jail.

 A challenge to the unmarried and a reminder to the married.
 Can your relationship survive The Bed Pan Test?

 As a toddler, my 6th child was confused when young mommies looked the same age as her big sisters.